sarah-forrest/cms_enrollment_data/cms_enrollment.md

 `contract_number` (= `contract_id`) and `plan_id`.
 These two fields
 combined make up the H-number.

+# Overview

-The function below called `enrollment_data` reading in these files and creates 2 output files–one for MAP plans and one for MA D-SNP plans for any given month.
+The function below called `enrollment_data` reads in these files and creates 2 output files: one for MAP plans and one for MA D-SNP plans for any given month.
 The output dataset is restricted to health plans (i.e. H-numbers) of interest only.
 The function merges the contract data file and the enrollment data file together using the shared fields